 It became clear during the site visit that as part of blended learning, lectures are recorded.
-Lecture slides are also shared with the students and recordings are offered in case lecturers consider this to help the education process.
-The students the committee met with value the recordings; it allows them to review certain parts in preparing for their exams.
+These recordings are made available to students when the attendance level is about 70% (in practice this is less strict and a minimum of 50% is applied).
+The 70% attendance rule is currently an experiment and not mandatory, the committee learned.
+The students the committee met with value the recordings.
+This allows them to review certain parts in preparing for their exams.
+They also noted that nearly all lectures are recorded.